SnootyMonkey/posthere.io/README.md

 ## Development and Contributing

 Need more features?
-[Fork it](https://github.com/path/posthere.io/fork)!
-It’s all [well-tested](https://travis-ci.org/path/posthere.io) Clojure and ClojureScript.
-Send us a [pull request](#development-and-contributing) when you're done.
+[Fork it!](https://github.com/path/posthere.io/fork) It’s [well-tested](https://travis-ci.org/path/posthere.io) Clojure and ClojureScript.

-If you'd like to enhance POSThere.io, please fork [POSThere.io on GitHub](https://github.com/path/posthere.io).
 If you'd like to contribute back your enhancements (awesome!), please submit your pull requests to the `dev` branch.
 We promise to look at every pull request and incorporate it, or at least provide feedback on why if we won't.

 * Do your best to conform to the coding style that's here...
 We like it.
 * Use 2 soft spaces for indentation.